mohamedalidridii/Student-Management-Project/README.md

 Hello!
-This is a Devops Project HABIBI
+This is a Devops Project HABIBI!